TiagoAMarques/CARMMHApapersSI/ReadMe.md

 There are two papers:

 1. A bottlenose dolphin paper focused on Barataria Bay
-2. A pelagic paper focusing on 15 taxonomic units - the master file that allows you to understand the files required to recreate this paper results is here: CARMMHApapersSI/FolderArchitecture2runCode/ElectronicSupplements.html
+2. A pelagic paper focusing on 15 taxonomic units

 Here we describe how you can navigate through this material.
 We note upfront that while there are two different papers, the underlying population dynamics simulation code that allows us to simulate populations of animals in the presence of oil and in the absence of oil is common to  both papers.
 Hence, the results for both papers can actually be obtained by running the same code.
 If you are only interested in the results for a single papers that can easily be accomplished too, as described below.

-Work In Progress
+The master file that allows you to undersatnd the files required to recreate the results for the bottlenose dolphin paper focused on Barataria Bay is:

+Needs to be created yet :)

+The master file that allows you to understand the files required to recreate the results for the pelagic paper is:

+CARMMHApapersSI/FolderArchitecture2runCode/ElectronicSupplements.html

+This is currently "Work In Progress".
+If you are reading it and are not in the CARMMHA team, bear with us as this is not live yet!